liqotech/liqo/docs/pages/User/GettingStarted/install.md

 ### Default install

 If your cluster has been installed via `kubeadm`, the Liqo Installer can automatically retrieve the parameters required by Liqo to start.
 Before installing, you have to properly set the `kubeconfig` for your cluster.
 The Liqo installer leverages `kubectl`: by default kubectl refers to the default identity in `~/.kube/config` but you can override this configuration by exporting a `KUBECONFIG` variable.

 For example:
 ```
 export KUBECONFIG=my-kubeconfig.yaml
 ```

-You can find more details about configuring kubectl [here](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/)
+You can find more details about configuring `kubectl` in the [official documentation](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).

 Now, you can install Liqo by launching:

 ```bash
 curl https://raw.githubusercontent.com/LiqoTech/liqo/master/install.sh | bash